Jaspreetsm21/Kickstarter_Funding/README.md

 Transformed Unix date to GMT date

-Added new column for time between created and deadline date - also launched to deadline date
+Added a new column for the time between created and the deadline date - also launched to deadline date

 Changing date types